Frédéric Pierrot

-Frédéric Pierrot (born 17 September 1960) is a French actor.
+Frédéric Pierrot (/fr/; born 17 September 1960) is a French actor.

 Career

 Frédéric Pierrot at the premiere of I've Loved You So Long, in 2008.

 He has appeared in more than 120 films and television shows since 1986.
 He starred in the film Tell Me I'm Dreaming, which was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.
 He was also in Abner Pastoll's 2015 film Road Games.

 He's also known for playing the lead role in the TV Series In Therapy from 2021 to 2022.

 In 2012, Pierrot was nominated at the César Award for Best Supporting Actor for his role in Polisse.

 In 2020, he was nominated at the Molière Award for Best Supporting Actor for his work on Opening Night.

 Life

 Even if he is discreet about his private life, he revealed that he was married to an actress with whom he has two children and since 2022, he is a grandfather.